 We can break the elements of correct running biomechanics and posture into key areas:

 While this may seem obvious, we see many people running with their head down and their shoulders tense.
 This increases effort and energy expenditure with moving the body forward.
 Keeping your head upright and your shoulders relaxed also keeps the muscles in your back relaxed, which helps with running efficiency.

 2. Elbows bent between 60-90 degrees, kept by your side, with arms moving forward and back

 A common biomechanical deficiency seen with runners is the arms moving across the body and/or elbows bent beyond 90 degrees.
 This creates more rotation force, placing increased pressure through the spine and also decreases the efficiency of moving the body forward.
 In addition, holding the arms away from the body further encourages an arm swing across the mid-line and increases tension through the neck and shoulders.
 It is important you keep your arms compact, by your side, bent between 60-90 degrees and moving straight back and forth to maximise efficiency.

 Shows head and trunk upright, with elbows held by side, at 70 degrees flexion

-A slight forward tilt of the pelvis helps to facilitate a forward lean from the ankles, assisting with forward propulsion.
+While a slight forward tilt of the pelvis may help to facilitate a forward lean from the ankles, assisting with forward propulsion, it is best from our experience to keep the pelvis in neutral to maximise efficiency and optimal length/tension relationships for all muscles working off the pelvis.
 Conversely, the pelvis tilted backwards flattens out the spine and shortens the hamstrings, resulting in increased tension and effort to move forwards.
-While we want the pelvis to tilt forward slightly, it is important that we don’t lean forward through the trunk.
-The trunk should remain upright, with the forward lean coming from the ankles.
+While the pelvis is in neutral, it is easier for the trunk to remain upright, with the forward lean coming from the ankles.